Catholic leaders in Texas name 286 accused of abusing minors

 This version of the story corrects the number of dioceses investigating to 30 in 5th paragraph.

-AP writer Claudia Lauer in Philadelphia contributed to this report.
+AP writers Claudia Lauer in Philadelphia and Terry Wallace in Dallas contributed to this report.